mapbox/osm-coverage/README.md

 ### All sources

-Both sources can be conveniently downloaded using the `download.js` script in this repo.
+All sources can be conveniently downloaded using the `download.js` script in this repo.

 ```sh
 node download.js --all